 Sticks and stones might break my bones, but names will never hurt me...

-Look at the first article which mentions a girl of 14 hitting and calling another 'girl' names, but do you notice anything strange about the other girl's age?
+Look at the article above which mentions a girl of 14 hitting and calling another 'girl' names, but do you notice anything strange about the other girl's age?

 Would you expect to see an event like this dealt with in court?